Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 17. Kindness Olympics

-Judges evaluate teams based on originality, creativity, enthusiasm, and the quality of their acts of kindness.
-Bonus points can be awarded for exceptional acts of kindness, sportsmanship, and teamwork.
+Teams earn points for completing challenges, with judges evaluating based on creativity, enthusiasm, and the quality of their acts of kindness.
+Bonus points can be awarded for exceptional sportsmanship, teamwork, or particularly thoughtful gestures.
+The event culminates in a medal ceremony, where kindness club members can present awards and celebrate the participants’ efforts.

-Download A Free Kindness Club Activities Checklist For Elementary Students.
+Download A Free Kindness Club Ideas And Activities Checklist For Elementary Students.

 18. Kindness Assembly

-• How kindness makes a difference to the school community.
+• Explain the Impact - Talk about how kindness has already made a difference to your school community.

 19. Kindness Journals